 WEST SYSTEM 105 Resin-based epoxy is a very versatile system.
-For years, experienced users have been blending the various products in countless ways.
+For years, experienced users have been mixing and blending the various product combinations in countless ways.
 For example, users may blend 205 Fast Hardener and 206 Slow Hardener to make a hardener with a modified cure speed.
-Different uses of 410 Microlight® Filler provide a further example.
+Different uses of 410 Microlight® Fairing Filler provide a further example.
 Many customers assume that the only use of 410 is to make a fairing compound—it is added to thicken epoxy to a peanut butter consistency to create a light, easily-sanded filler.
-However, 410 Microlight can be used in other ways.
-Jon Staudacher in Epoxyworks 22 described how he applied a “runny” mixture of epoxy and 410 to fill the weave on a composite part and reduce the Continue reading →
+Continue reading →

 Jon Staudacher, of Staudacher Hydroplanes and Aircraft, has been using a long, very flat, work table/strongback that is mounted on casters.
-The table was originally 32′ long, but because of space considerations, Jon has since shortened it to 20′ (Photo 1).
-Four rubber casters support it, one at each corner (Photo 2).
+The table was originally 32′ long, but because of space considerations, Jon has since shortened it to 20′ (Photo 1, at top).
+Four rubber casters support it, one at each corner (Photo 2, below).
 Continue reading →

 Over the years, we have featured some of Jon Staudacher’s more innovative projects and ideas.
 From his extreme house, to race boats, to aerobatic airplanes, to a gate at the end of his driveway, to something as simple as a paint roller brake, Jon has always sought the simplest method to build his projects.
 Jon’s latest project is no exception.